darkpalacestudio/darkpalacestudio.github.io/faq.markdown

 - [this reddit thread](https://www.reddit.com/r/ableton/comments/g1dn3z/fixing_plugins_for_use_in_macos_catalina/) or
 - [this website](https://syntheway.com/fix-au-vst-vst3-macos.htm).

 # The plugin looks weird with display scaling
 Windows does not consistently forward display scaling to plugins.

 If you are using windows settings to scale your screen and the plugin looks weird, you can fix this by changing the value `custom_ui_scaling_factor` in the config file `C:\Users\Public\Documents\Darkpalace Studio\sloth\sloth_ui.json`.

 When your Windows Settings show a display scaling of 125%, you need to set `custom_ui_scaling_factor` to `1.25` respectively.

+# The windows installer complains about installing the vst3 (error 183)
+Please try to delete any old vst3 manually and run the installer again.

 # I have technical issues.
 Where can I get help?